USRSE/usrse.github.io/_posts/newsletters/2024-07-22-newsletter.md

 <a name="wg-national-labs-empowerment"></a>
 ### **RSE Empowerment in National Labs**

 The next RSE Empowerment in National Labs working group meeting will be Thursday August 22 at 3pm ET/ 2pm CT/ 1pm MT / 12pm PT.
-We will be holding a discussion about the COLABS proposal with David Bernholdt from Oak Ridge National Laboratory.
-The meeting is open to all US-RSE members who are interested.
-You can find a link to the meeting in the bookmarks section of the [#national-labs](https://usrse.slack.com/archives/C01EML6TRDY) Slack channel.
+We will be continuing our "RSEs in the National Labs" speaker series with a presentation from Alicia Evans.
+She will be talking about her experience working at the National Institute of Child Health and Human Development ([NICHD](https://www.nichd.nih.gov/)).
+This meeting is open to all US-RSE members who are interested.
+You can find a link to the meeting in the bookmarks section of the [#national-labs](https://usrse.slack.com/channels/national-labs) Slack channel.

 -----------------